 The American (formerly Minnesota) Composers Forum links communities with composers and performers, encouraging the making, playing and enjoyment of new music.
 ACF sponsors grants, composers-in-residence programs, and performance opportunities for composers throughout the year.
 Visit the ACF for information on new music in your community.

-A warm, rich sound is the hallmark of the Artaria String Quartet.
+A warm, rich sound is the hallmark of the Artaria String Quartet, now in its 29th season.
 Named after the Italian family that published the premier issues of many of the Haydn, Mozart and Beethoven quartets, Artaria’s refined and thoughtful playing has brought them critical acclaim in Europe and throughout the United States.
 The Boston Globe has described Artaria as “exquisitely balanced and sonorous” and that “their musical understanding was first-rate.”

 The Bach Society of Minnesota

 1043 Grand Ave. #229

 Saint Paul, MN 55105